 The Gay & Lesbian Review / Worldwide (The G&LR) is a bimonthly magazine of history, culture, and politics targeting an educated readership of LGBT people, and their allies that publishes essays in a wide range of disciplines as well as reviews of books, movies, and plays.

 To promote equal rights and equality for all sexual and gender minorities, advance the intellectual life of LGBT people, and educate a broader public on LGBT topics.

-With the publication of the first issue in the winter of 1994, The Harvard Gay & Lesbian Review rushed into a huge vacuum in gay and lesbian literary culture — a void that stretched all the way from The Atlantic and The New Republic to The New York Review of Books.
-Nowhere in Gaydom was there a journal for the literate non-specialist, offering the best writing and thinking our culture had to offer, covering a wide range of topics, handsomely produced, and always a pleasure to read.
+With the publication of the first issue in the winter of 1994, The Harvard Gay & Lesbian Review* rushed into a huge vacuum in gay and lesbian literary culture — a void that stretched all the way from The Atlantic and The New Republic to The New York Review of Books.
+Nowhere in Gaydom was there a publication for the literate non-specialist, offering the best writing and thinking our culture had to offer, covering a wide range of topics, handsomely produced, and always a pleasure to read.

 The G&LR has become the place where the big debates about gay and lesbian culture and politics are often played out.
 “It’s our intellectual journal,” remarked Larry Kramer in The New York Times.

 The G&LR, now in its 30th year of publication, has a circulation of about 7,000 regular subscribers and is widely regarded as the leading GLBT cultural and intellectual magazine in the U.S.